InternetExplorer7/kube-ops-view-gke/README.rst

 You can find example Kubernetes manifests for deployment in the ``deploy`` folder.

-The first thing you'll need to do in your GKE cluster is run the following command:
+The first thing you'll need to do in your GKE cluster is ensure that Legacy Authorization is disabled (this is an option disabled by default when you create a GKE cluster), then run the following command:

 .. code-block:: bash